-Are you running the NYC Marathon?
+Are you running the NYC Marathon this year?
 Congrats!
 The NYC Marathon is one of the greatest marathons in the world, and it’s a remarkable experience you will never forget.

 When the “City That Never Sleeps” gets ready for the marathon, make sure you know all of these NYC Marathon tips and tricks just in case.
 After all, you want to have the best experience before, during, and after the race that you can.